tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft Software Installer (MSI)

 Microsoft Software Installer (MSI) is a software component that is used for the installation, maintenance, and removal of software on Microsoft Windows systems.
-The Microsoft Software Installer plug-in installs and uninstalls MSI and
+The Microsoft Software Installer plug-in installs and uninstalls MSI and runs MSIexec.

 ---